Skip to main content

 • State Pension (AOW): We guide you through the State Pension (AOW – Algemene Ouderdomswet), ensuring your employees’ future retirement is secure.

-• Dutch Holiday Allowance (Vakantiegeld): We help administer the Dutch Holiday Allowance (Vakantiegeld), a significant component of employee compensation.
+• Dutch Holiday Allowance (Vakantiegeld): We help administer the Dutch holiday allowance of at least 8%, a significant component of employee compensation.

 • Employing staff in the Netherlands can be intricate, but with Mercans as your trusted partner, you can focus on core business activities while we efficiently manage the complexities, saving you valuable time and resources.